chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 git push <repository_name> <branch_name>
 ```

+Note: git uses some defaults:

-The repository will generally be `origin` (the conventional name for your primary repository), but does not have to be.
-In this case we worked on the main branch which is called `master` by default.
+* The repository will generally be `origin` (the conventional name for your primary repository), but does not have to be.
+* The branch name is often the main branch which is called `master` by default.

 This command can be condensed to simply `git push` if you are pushing to `origin` on the branch that is currently active in Git (in this case `master`).